 Microsoft Word (any version).
 Other word-processing software or HTML can

 be used, but inform me about this in advance.

 - The project report should be between 500 and 2,000 words.

-You will notice that two different discourse media are in operation here,
+notice that two different discourse media are in operation here, and you

 - A project report is not a group essay.
 The requirements of the

-should present your points and observations more succinctly than in an
+present your points and observations more succinctly than in an essay,

-essay, and the write-up should follow a prescribed format, which is given
+and the write-up should follow a prescribed format, which is given below

 - Your project report should follow the following format: